RDJ00/tr-inc/progress.md

 - Site deployed to Vercel: https://tr-gjil8ybnm-rj-s-projects-b9c93809.vercel.app

 ## Recent Updates
+- Updated Wayne Robinson's profile picture in the "Meet the Team" section with a proper photo
+- Updated Jacqueline Sinclair's profile picture in the "Meet the Team" section with a proper photo
+- Updated Paulica Rolle's profile picture in the "Meet the Team" section with her photo
+- Updated Yanira Rivera's profile picture in the "Meet the Team" section with her photo
 - Repository initialized
 - Basic project structure created
 - Dependencies installed